haskins-io/CloudTrailViewer/README.md

 You can modified what the application considers to be a Resource Event using the Preferences Dialog.

+### GeoData
+The GeoData Feature shows the locations (City) that the loaded Events has been actioned in.
+This only works with Events that have a valid IP as a SourceIpAddress.

 ## Application Preferences
 The Preferences dialog allows you to customise the application in some basic ways.